mtdukes/brew2D2/README.md

 * Witbiers

 ##To do
-[] Standardized recipe style maybe?
+[] Standardized recipe style maybe